Amber-MD/pytraj/doc/source/developer_guide.rst

 General philosophy
 ------------------

-Try your best to follow instruction below.
+Try your best to follow instruction below but you do not need to strictly follow.
+Instead, you're welcome to make suggestions/changes.
 If you have questions, do not hesitate to ask.
 Don't be afraid that your code does not look right or pretty.
 We can discuss by openning an `issue <https://github.com/Amber-MD/pytraj/issues>`_

 If having any suggestions, open an issue too.